 About the NSS

-The NSS is commissioned by the Higher Education Funding Council for England (HEFCE) on behalf of the Higher Education Funding Council for Wales (HEFCW), the Department for Employment and Learning, Northern Ireland (DELNI), the Scottish Funding Council, Health Education England and the other funders.
+The NSS is commissioned by the Office for Students (OfS), on behalf of the UK funding and regulatory bodies –the Department for Economy Northern Ireland (DfENI), the Higher Education Funding Council for Wales (HEFCW), and the Scottish Funding Council (SFC).

 The NSS is undertaken independently by Ipsos MORI.
-The survey respects the privacy of those taking part, and as such individual responses are confidential and at no point will students be identified to their institution.
+The survey respects the privacy of those taking part, and as such, individual responses are confidential and at no point will students be identified to their university/college.

-Student feedback from the NSS provides institutions with a picture of what the learning experience was like for students completing their course in that year.
-Institutions and students' unions examine the anonymised NSS data internally to identify areas of strength and weakness.
-This information can be used to help effect changes designed to improve the student experience for both current and prospective students.
-More widely, the NSS provides information as part of the higher education quality assurance system.
+Student feedback from the NSS provides universities/colleges with a picture of what the learning experience has been like for students completing their courses in that year.
+Providers and Students' Unions (Association or Guild) examine the anonymised NSS data internally to identify areas of strength and weakness.
+This information can be used to help make changes designed to improve the learning experience for both current and prospective students.
+More widely, the NSS is a key component of the regulatory landscape in UK higher education.

 The NSS results are made publicly available to help prospective students make informed decisions about where and what to study.
-Data from the NSS are published annually on the Unistats website.
-This official site allows prospective students to compare information across higher education courses.
+NSS results are made available and published annually on the Discover Uni website.
+Universities and colleges use the results to improve the student learning experience.
+This official site allows prospective students to compare information across higher education courses and universities/colleges.